TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.dbformariadbservers/orcasmariadbmemorycache-fairfax.md

   "recommendationTimeToLive": 86400,
   "version": 1.0,
   "learnMoreLink": "https://aka.ms/mariadbpricing",
-  "description": "Increase the MariaDB server vCores", "longDescription": "Our internal telemetry shows that the CPU has been running under high utilization for an extended period of time over the last 7 days.
-High CPU utilization may lead to slow query performance.
-To improve performance, we recommend moving to a larger compute size.", "potentialBenefits": "Improve query performance by reducing CPU pressure", "actions": [
+  "description": "Move your MariaDB server to Memory Optimzed SKU", "longDescription": "Our internal telemetry shows that there is high churn in the buffer pool for this server which can result in slower query performance and increased IOPS.
+To improve performance, please review your workload queries to identify opportunities to minimize memory consumed.
+If no such opportunity found, then we recommend moving to higher SKU with more memory or increase storage size to get more IOPS.", "potentialBenefits": "Improve query performance by caching more data in memory", "actions": [
     {
-      "actionId": "4de59571-e8e6-42bd-ab1a-a7968a3ebb0b",
+      "actionId": "f5ff3c1e-c227-4068-97af-d95059f8a3c0",
-      "description": "Increase your server's CPU vCores",
+      "description": "Increase your server's memory by scaling to a higher memory SKU", "actionType": "Blade",
-      "actionType": "Blade",
       "extensionName": "HubsExtension",
       "bladeName": "ResourceMenuBlade",